s2hub/docs/articles/werner_krauss_i18n/02_i18n_and_silverstripe_translating_static_content.md

 ## The process of translating static content

 The `_t` method is used for translating static content, in both, PHP code and templates.
-You need to provide a translation key and a fallback translation, if your current locale doesn't have that key translated.
+You need to provide a translation key and a fallback translation, (in case your current locale doesn't have that key translated).

 ```php
 _t(__CLASS__ . '.PageTitle', 'Item Title')